British Music Hall Society: History

-An Exhibition and Variety Show, known as the "Festival of Music Hall" was organised by the society and the then Variety Artistes' Federation on 2 November 1963 to celebrate the centenary of McDonald's Music Hall (now Hoxton Hall).
+An Exhibition and Variety Show, known as the "Festival of Music Hall", was organised by the society and the then Variety Artistes' Federation on 2 November 1963 to celebrate the centenary of McDonald's Music Hall (now Hoxton Hall).

 In December 1963, the first edition of the society's journal, The Call Boy, was published.
 The Journal continues as a quarterly publication, free to society members.

 The first of what was to become a regular monthly meeting of the society took place on 7 January 1964 at the Garrick Hotel, Charing Cross Road, London, with Ada Reeve as the guest of honour.

 In 2013, the society celebrated their 50th anniversary with a Festival of Music Hall (and Variety) at Wilton's Music Hall, Whitechapel, London.
-Since 2014, the society has held an annual one-day event, Day by the Sea at the Royal Hippodrome Theatre, Eastbourne, featuring comedy, music, discussion and film footage.
+Since 2014, the society has held an annual one-day event, Day by the Sea, at the Royal Hippodrome Theatre, Eastbourne, featuring comedy, music, discussion and film footage.

-The society holds an extensive archive with photographs, posters, sheet music, playbills, programmes and the personal items of many artistes including Marie Lloyd, Little Tich, Max Miller, Florrie Forde, Ida Barr, Hetty King and Harry Tate.
+The society holds an extensive archive, with photographs, posters, sheet music, playbills, programmes and the personal items of many artistes including Marie Lloyd, Little Tich, Max Miller, Florrie Forde, Ida Barr, Hetty King, Ella Shields and Harry Tate.
 They also hold a sound archive.
 The society is a member of the Association of Performing Arts Collections (APAC).